Taylor753/AISystems/README.md

 # Taylor's AISystems - BOIDS and flocking behaviour
 ( ✅ ) ( ☐ )

 ✅ Correct/automatic initilization of the boids
 ✅ Correct resetting of values top of sim loop
 ✅ Correct neighbour list, using vision (distance and dot product) ✅ Correct separation rule
-✅ Correct alignment rule
+Note: something to do with my separation vs cohesion is NOT functioning as expected ✅ Correct alignment rule
 ✅ Correct cohesion rule
-✅ Correct no-neighbour-wander rule
+Note: something to do with my separation vs cohesion is NOT functioning as expected ✅ Correct no-neighbour-wander rule
 ✅ Correct obstacles rule
 ✅ Correct addition of world boundary to obstacles rule